DrTimothyAldenDavis/SuiteSparse/GraphBLAS/GraphBLAS/README.md

 # GraphBLAS/GraphBLAS: MATLAB interface for SuiteSparse:GraphBLAS

 SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2021, All Rights Reserved.
+The @GrB MATLAB interface (including its test suite and demos) is under the GNU GPLv3 (or later) license.
-SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: GPL-3.0-or-later
+You may not use the @GrB MATLAB interface under the Apache-2.0 license.

 The GrB class provides an easy-to-use MATLAB interface to SuiteSparse:GraphBLAS.

-To install it for use in MATLAB, first compile the GraphBLAS library, -lgraphblas.
+To install it for use in MATLAB, first compile the GraphBLAS library, -lgraphblas (or -lgraphblas_rename for MATLAB R2021a and later).
 See the instructions in the top-level GraphBLAS folder for details.
 Be sure to use OpenMP for best performance.
 The default installation process places the GraphBLAS library in /usr/local/lib.
 If you do not have root access and cannot install GraphBLAS into /usr/local/lib, then follow the instructions below to modify your library path, but instead of /usr/local/lib, use /home/me/SuiteSparse/GraphBLAS/build, where "/home/me/SuiteSparse/GraphBLAS" is where you placed your copy of GraphBLAS.

+If you have MATLAB R2021a, the gbmake script will link against the library -lgraphblas_rename, not -lgraphblas, because that version of MATLAB includes its own version of SuiteSparse:GraphBLAS (v3.3.3, an earlier one).
+To avoid a name conflict, you must compile the -lgraphblas_rename library in /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build.

 MATLAB needs to know where to find the compiled GraphBLAS library.
 On Linux/Unix, if you are using the bash or korn shells, make sure that add the